scalawithcats/scala-with-cats/src/pages/case-studies/crdt/generalisation.md

 the powers of thinking about properties or laws of abstractions.
-Now we have identified these properties we can substitute the natural numbers used in our GCounter with any data type with operations meeting these properties.
+Now we have identified these properties we can substitute the natural numbers used in our GCounter with any data type with operations satisfying these properties.
 A simple example is a set,
 with the binary operation being union and the identity element the empty set.